Afternoon: 4-5 p.m. Registration in the hotel lobby. At 5:30 p.m. is a complimentary glass of wine or soft drink at the lounge in the hotel.

-Lunch: Lunch will be at Magnolia Hall, the last mansion built before the Civil War.
-A guided visit of the mansion follows the buffet luncheon.
+Lunch: Lunch will be at Magnolia Hall, the last mansion built in Natchez before the Civil War.

 Dinner: Dinner is on your own in one of Natchez's many renowned restaurants.
 Pick from top-rated, high quality cuisine and wine to down-home comfort food, all delicious.
 Road Scholar staff will assist with recommendations.